 Martyrs and Saints

 The Catholic Church has recognized some of those killed in the Cristero rebellion as martyrs including Blessed Miguel Pro.
 In may 2000, Pope John Paul II canonized 25 martyrs: 22 clergy and three laymen.
 They had not taken part in the fighting but were shot or hung for offering the sacraments.
 On November 20 2005 thirteen victims were declared martyrs.
-Among this groups ws 14 year old Jose Sanchez del Rio.
-He will be canonized this year (2016) by Pope Francis.
+Among this groups was 14 year old Jose Sanchez del Rio.
+He was canonized in 2016 by Pope Francis.

 Madrid, Patrick.
 The Battle for the Faith in Mexico.
 CD by Lighthouse Catholic Media. (www.lighthouse catholicmedia.org)